pburtchaell/react-notification/README.md

 This is a component designed to provide "[snackbar](http://www.google.com/design/spec/components/snackbars-toasts.html#snackbars-toasts-usage)" notification messages.

+*Warning: this is a major version zero release.
+The component is still under development and the API may change at any time.
+Please report issues and bugs [on GitHub](https://github.com/pburtchaell/react-notification/issues).*

 ## Getting Started

 1. First, install the component via npm: `npm install react-notification`